brendokht/template-company-website/README.md

 This project uses Sanity as a headless CMS for its blog.

 To set up the _Sanity_ blog, follow these steps.

 1. Sign up for Sanity at [sanity.io](https://www.sanity.io/)
 2. Go to the dashboard and create a new project.
 3. Make note of the Project ID, Dataset, Sanity API Read Token (for Visual Editing), and a true/false value for usage of Visual Editing

 - This project by default has visual editing enabled.
 If you choose to use visual editing for your project, it is recommended to disallow Visual Editing in the production environment.
 Read more about Visual Editing [here](https://www.sanity.io/guides/sanity-astro-blog#e6fc3f4816ca).
+- The blog will require rebuilds when a new post is made using the Sanity Studio.
+This will require more setting up with your hosting provider and Sanity.
+For Netlify's official guide for Astro and Sanity, see [here](https://developers.netlify.com/guides/how-to-use-sanity-cms-with-astro/#buildwebhooks)

 This project includes a _Netlify_ adapter, as that is where the demo is hosted.

 You can keep this if you plan on using Netlify, or you can either remove it or change it to your own platform's adapter.
 See [here](https://docs.astro.build/en/guides/integrations-guide/) for more options with the adapters.
 If you choose to remove it, feel free to check out [this](https://docs.astro.build/en/guides/deploy/) page for official deployment guides for Astro.

 ### Installation